matloff/fastBigStat/README.md

   distribution was not normal.
 Hence the practice of approximate inference.

 * This led to a branch of mathematical statistics known as large sample theory.
 Core among them is the fact that if a sequence of random variables Z<sub>n</sub> is asymptotically normal, then so is any smooth function of them g(Z<sub>n</sub>).
-(See "The Delta Method" below.)
+(See "The Delta Method, II" below.)

 * E.g. for MLEs.
 The likelihood is a product, so the log likelihood is a